 11. At any time the Escrow Agent may request an instruction in writing in English from the Depositors and may, at its own option, include in such request the course of action it proposes to take and the date on which it proposes to act, regarding any matter arising in connection with its duties and obligations hereunder.
 The Escrow Agent shall not be liable for acting in accordance with such a proposal on or after the date specified therein, provided that the specified date shall be at least one business day after the Depositor(s) receive the Escrow Agent’s request for instructions and its proposed course of action, and provided further that, prior to so acting, the Escrow Agent has not received the written instructions requested.

 12. Notices, instructions or other communications shall be in writing in English and shall be given to the address set forth in the “Addresses” provision herein (or to such other address as may be substituted therefor by written notification to Escrow Agent or Depositors).
-Notices to Escrow Agent shall be deemed to be given when actually received by the Escrow Agent (Agency & Trust Services).
+Notices to Escrow Agent shall be deemed to be given when actually received by the Escrow Agent (Escrow and Specialized Agency Services).
 Escrow Agent is authorized to comply with and rely upon any notices, instructions or other communications believed by it to have been sent or given by Depositors or by a person or persons authorized by Depositors.
 Whenever under the terms hereof the time for giving a notice or performing an act falls upon a Saturday, Sunday, or a banking holiday in New York, such time shall be extended to the next day on which the Escrow Agent is open for business.

 13. Depositors, jointly and severally, shall be liable for and shall reimburse and indemnify Escrow Agent (and any predecessor Escrow Agent) and hold Escrow Agent harmless from and against any and all claims, losses, actions, liabilities, costs, damages or expenses (including reasonable attorneys’ fees and expenses) (collectively “Losses”) arising from or in connection with its administration of this Agreement, provided, however, that nothing contained herein shall require Escrow Agent to be indemnified for Losses caused by its own gross negligence or own willful misconduct for which Escrow Agent has assumed liability pursuant to preceding subparagraph (a) of paragraph 5 of Part I hereof.
 In addition, when the Escrow Agent acts on any information, instructions, communications, (including, but not limited to, communications with respect to the delivery of securities or the wire transfer of funds) sent by telephone, telex or facsimile, the Escrow Agent, absent gross negligence, shall not be responsible or liable in the event such communication is not an authorized or authentic communication of the Depositor(s) or is not in the form the Depositor(s) sent or intended to send (whether due to fraud, distortion or otherwise).
 The Depositor(s) shall jointly and severally indemnify the Escrow Agent against any loss, liability, claim or expense ( including legal fees and expenses) it may incur with its acting in accordance with any such communication.
 This paragraph shall survive the termination of this Escrow Agreement or the removal of the Escrow Agent.